-- · Dependence on Big Tech Infrastructure: - o Indian start-ups and researchers rely heavily on cloud infrastructure and developer tools provided by Big Tech companies like Google, Amazon, and - o This dependency increases costs and reduces the scope for local innovation. - · Data Inequality: - o While India generates vast amounts of data, much of it is monetized and controlled by Big Tech. - o India's local players lack access to the data ecosystems required for building competitive AI solutions. - · Insufficient Compute Infrastructure: - o India's public infrastructure for computational resources is limited compared to Big Tech's global data centers. - o Initiatives like the National Supercomputing Mission are yet to achieve the scale needed for advanced AI research.
+- · Dependence on Big Tech Infrastructure: - Indian start-ups and researchers rely heavily on cloud infrastructure and developer tools provided by Big Tech companies like Google, Amazon, and Microsoft. - This dependency increases costs and reduces the scope for local innovation. - · Data Inequality: - While India generates vast amounts of data, much of it is monetized and controlled by Big Tech. - India's local players lack access to the data ecosystems required for building competitive AI solutions. - · Insufficient Compute Infrastructure: - India's public infrastructure for computational resources is limited compared to Big Tech's global data centers. - Initiatives like the National Supercomputing Mission are yet to achieve the scale needed for advanced AI research.

-- · Fragmented Policy Environment: - o India lacks cohesive policies on data sharing, privacy, and Al governance. - Brain Drain: - o Indian AI talent often migrates to global Big Tech companies due to better research opportunities and resources. - This creates a void in domestic capabilities and innovation. - · Limited Participation in Hardware Manufacturing - o India's focus on software development is not matched by investments in Al hardware, such as chips and processors, which are crucial for Al competitiveness.
+- Fragmented Policy Environment: - o India lacks cohesive policies on data sharing, privacy, and Al governance. - Prain Drain - Indian AI talent often migrates to global Big Tech companies due to better research opportunities and resources. - This creates a void in domestic capabilities and innovation. - · Limited Participation in Hardware Manufacturing - India's focus on software development is not matched by investments in AI hardware, such as chips and processors, which are crucial for AI competitiveness.